sstlltss/Lebenslauf/index.md

   - 10.2022 - 02.2023
   - A VR experience store
   - Assisted customers in experiencing various VR games, ensuring smooth operation of VR devices and software.
 Provided technical support for VR equipment, diagnosing and resolving basic issues to enhance user satisfaction.
+- **Student Assistant**
-- **Student Assistant** for lecture "Grundzüge zur Informatik und Programmierung (Basics of Computer Science and Programming)"
+  - for lecture "Grundzüge zur Informatik und Programmierung (Basics of Computer Science and Programming)"
   - Leibniz University Hannover
   - 10.2024 - Present (until 02.2025)
-  - To answer the questions and solve problems in programming practice for students.
+  - To answer the questions and solve problems for students in programming practice.